elixir-ecto/ecto/README.md

 ### Models

 Entities in Ecto are simply data.
-All the behaviour exists in the model which is nothing more than an Elixir module.
+All the behaviour exists in models which is nothing more than an Elixir module.
 Ecto provides many convenience functions that makes it easy to implement common model functionality, like callbacks and validations.
 The functionalities provided by `Ecto.Model` are:

 * `Ecto.Model.Queryable` - provides the API necessary to generate queries;
 * `Ecto.Model.Callbacks` - to be implemented;